First recorded by Jay & the Americans (1967).

 Hit versions by The Spencer Davis Group (US #7/UK #2 1966), Traffic (US #68 1971), The Blues Brothers (US #18 1980).

 From the wiki: “Homer Banks was born in Memphis, Tennessee, and, at the age of 16, formed The Soul Consolidators gospel group which toured around the southern states.
 After military service, Banks returned to Memphis in 1964 where he began a singing career with the small Genie label where he met Isaac Hayes and David Porter.
 Soon, Stax founder Estelle Axton hired Banks to work at the record shop attached to the company’s Satellite Studios.
-He stayed for three years, also recording for the Minit label.
-One of his Minit recordings, ‘(Ain’t That) A Lot of Love’, provided the basic riff later used by the Spencer Davis Group on their hit ‘Gimme Some Lovin”.”
+He stayed for three years, also recording for the Minit label subsidiary of Liberty Records.
+One of his Minit recordings, ‘(Ain’t That) A Lot of Love’, co-written by Banks and Deanie Parker, provided the basic riff later used by the Spencer Davis Group on their hit ‘Gimme Some Lovin”.

 First recorded by The Spencer Davis Group (US #10/UK #9 1967).